SCBI-ForestGEO/Dendrobands/resources/workflow_bandreplace.md

 2. Do field work

     a.
 Double-check no tree is missed.
 If so, go collect the data the same day or soon thereafter.

+    b.
+While in field, remove dendrobands from dead trees that weren't removed in survey.

+    c.
+Also, replace any tags that need replacing.

 3. Enter data in the [data_entry_form](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/data_entry_forms), ideally within the same day.